anhchangvt1994/vite-project--template-vue-ts/README.md

 This configuration is an optional, you can read or ignore it.
 The **ESM External CDN** is a solution used to replace some node_module dependencies by the corresponding ESM module in a CDN hosting.

-Imaged that you have a code like this
+Imagine that you have a code like this

 ```javascript
 import { ref } from 'vue'